rrodrigues345/rrodrigues345/README.md

 -->

 - 🧬 I’m a Drug Discovery Researcher, working on Front-End projects and Datascience applied to Drug Discovery.
-I'm currently Learning Python, React, JavaScript, HTML5 and CSS3.
+- 🌱 Python, React, JavaScript, HTML5 and CSS3 learner.
 - 📫 How to reach me: rrodrigues.code@gmail.com

 <div align="center">